Changing Australian residence details for family assistance and Parental Leave Pay (PPL) customer/child 007-02080030

 The CCS residence rules also apply to Additional Child Care Subsidy (ACCS) entitlement such as ACCS (grandparent), ACCS (temporary financial hardship), ACCS (transition to work) as eligibility for CCS is required before a customer can be assessed for ACCS.

-Customers receiving family assistance, PPL and/or DAP will generally continue to be entitled to these payments if they and/or their children temporarily leave Australia, provided they are not return rule affected.
+Customers receiving family assistance and/or PPL will generally continue to be entitled to these payments if they and/or their children temporarily leave Australia, provided they are not return rule affected.

-The maximum portability period of FTB and Double Orphan Pension (DOP) is 6 weeks for temporary overseas absences.
-For PPL and DAP, the maximum portability period for temporary absences is 56 weeks.
-For further information, see Family Tax Benefit (FTB), Child Care Subsidy (CCS), Parental Leave Pay (PPL) and Dad and Partner Pay (DAP) customer/child going overseas.
+The maximum portability period for FTB and Double Orphan Pension (DOP) is 6 weeks for temporary overseas absences.
+For PPL, the maximum portability period for temporary absences is 56 weeks.
+These periods can be extended for up to 3 years if the customer is deployed overseas.

 Eligibility for CCS will cease if a customer is overseas for more than 6 weeks.
 However, this period can be extended for up to 3 years if return to Australia is delayed due to a number of limited circumstances.

-If a temporary absence changes as the customer is now living overseas, family assistance and PPL/DAP will cease to be payable.
+If a temporary absence changes as the customer is now living overseas, family assistance and PPL cease to be payable.

 Change in residence details after a temporary departure